DataDog/system-tests/docs/edit/add-new-test.md

 Whether it's adding a new test or modifying an existing test, a moderate amount of effort will be required.

 Once the changes are complete, post them in a PR.
-We'll review it ASAP.

 #### Notes
 * Each test class tests only one feature